playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 # Challenge {#challenge}

-Now that we have a solid grasp on the fundamentals of components; let's build some ourselves!
+Now that we have a solid grasp on the fundamentals of components, let's build some ourselves!

 Namely, I want us to create a primitive version of the following: